RodrigoLuglio/rlabs-themes-collection/README.md

-# RLabs Theme collection for VSCode
+# RLabs themes collection for VSCode

 A collection of themes made by RLabs Inc.